Fisch03/Hanako-Discord/README.md

 Inspired me to do this thing!

 ## FEATURES
+Hanako can do many thing, including
 1. Fun Commands: Commands like howgay, lenny and catgirl
 2. Games: Rock-Paper-Scissors and a labyrinth Game
 3. Reddit: Get top posts from a specific Subreddit or a Random Subreddit
+4. NSFW: Lewdcatgirl

 ## LICENSE